Skip to content

 Publishers are used to subscribe to state changes and define the logic that should be run in reaction to state changes.
 They can be used to define fairly complex data pipelines and are the crux of what makes the Reactive framework so powerful.

-For the purposes of our example, we want to set the text of the button based on the numClicks state property.
-We also want to map it to a formatted string to make it more useful to the user.
-This can be accomplished with the following publisher definition, added to the end of the private.CreateFrame(state) function.
+For our example, we want to set the text of the button based on the numClicks state property, mapped to a formatted string.
+This can be accomplished with the following publisher definition, added to the end of private.CreateFrame(state).

 private.manager:AddCancellable(state:Publisher("numClicks")